Using predictive multiplicity to measure individual performance within the AI Act: Discussion

-\paragraph{\bf Recommendation: Integrating predictive multiplicity considerations for providers and deployers.} Previous research pointed out implications of predictive multiplicity for US law \citep{Laufer_2025_WhatConstitutes, Black_2024_TheLegalDuty}.
-To our knowledge, we are the first to draw the connection to the EU AI Act.
-We observe that the AI Act mandates providers of high-risk AI systems to examine individual performance per its provisions.
-At the same time it lacks a concrete definition of how this should be achieved.
-Predictive multiplicity underscores that any AI model is always only one of several viable options.
-We argue that if models of comparably high statistical accuracy diverge significantly on individual data points, then they are not capable of making a meaningful decision on that data point.
-Hence, we make the following recommendations: \paragraph{\bf Recommendations extend previous works.} If we want decision makers to adopt these recommendations in practice, they must be operationally feasible.
+\paragraph{\bf Recommendations extend previous works} Previous research pointed out implications of predictive multiplicity for US law \citep{Laufer_2025_WhatConstitutes, Black_2024_TheLegalDuty}.
+To our knowledge, we provide the first connection to the AI Act, and we formulate concrete, actionable recommendations.
 Our focus on individual data points complements existing research on measuring predictive multiplicity per data point \citep{Cooper_2024_ArbitrarinessAndSocialPrediction, HsuCalmon_2022_RashomonCapacity} with two straightforward and easy-to-communicate measures: conflict ratio and $\delta$-ambiguity.
 The bottleneck of their calculation --- as for other existing measures --- is the accessibility of the Rashomon set of comparably accurate models.
 Methods that exhaustively enumerate the Rashomon set do exist, but are restricted to specific model classes \citep{Xin_2022_ExploringTheWholeRashomonSet, Marx_2020_PredictiveMultiplicity}.
-We overcome this limitation by suggesting an ad-hoc approach that exploits parameter variations and dataset variations to get an approximation of the Rashomon set.
+We overcome this limitation by suggesting an ad-hoc approach that systematically exploits parameter variations and dataset variations to get an approximation of the Rashomon set.
 In comparison to exhaustive methods, the ad-hoc approach is easy to implement, computationally light, and most importantly, applicable to any model class.
 Our experiments reveal that it is in particular variations in the data domain that enable the ad-hoc approach to find expressive Rashomon sets (Section~\ref{sec:experiment_dataset_multiplicity}), which is in line with previous research \citep{Meyer_2023_TheDatasetMultiplicityProblem, GeorgeNeedellUstun_2025_ObservationalMultiplicity}.
 In summary, our computational results motivate a straightforward approach where model deployers could store a small number of alternative models of high statistical accuracy to be able to evaluate predictive multiplicity.